Effect-TS/schema/README.md

 ### Reusing an existing branded type

-If you have already defined a branded type using the `@effect/data/Brand` module, you can reuse it to define a schema using the `brand` combinator exported by the `@effect/schema/data/Brand` module.
+If you have already defined a branded type using the `@effect/data/Brand` module, you can reuse it to define a schema using the `fromBrand` combinator exported by the `@effect/schema/Schema` module.
 Here's an example:

 ```ts
 import * as B from "@effect/data/Brand";